cbo-19/alx-higher_level_programming/0x00-python-hello_world/README.md

 The seventh is for concatenation of strings
 The eighth is for slicing
 The ninth one is for printing a part of a string
+The tenth one prints the Zen of Python , by Tim Peters